punekarshailesh/dsa/README.md

-# DSA in C
+# DSA - data structures and algorithms
-some programs done in the dsa lab offered in sem-4